TwoWaySix/yourss/README.md

-# hosterrs
+# YouRSS
-A self hosted Apple Podcast RSS hoster with download features.
+A self hosted Podcast RSS builder and hoster with a frontend that allows users to extract audio from YouTube videos.